Best Southern Corn Pudding

 Half and half or heavy cream may replace whole milk in this method, adding a creamier and far richer finished pudding.
 For a silky, almost smooth custard-like texture to the finished pudding, puree half the corn mixture in a blender before adding back to the remaining mixture and baking.

-1: Cut the kernels from the corn cobs.
-You can elect to cut straight away or grill the corn first to get some caramelization and char marks going.
+Step 1.
+Cut the kernels from the corn cobs.
+You can cut straight away or grill the corn first to get some caramelization and char marks going.
 If you grill the corn first, allow it to cool sufficiently before cutting it.
 See my tips above for grilling ears of corn.
-It’s at this step I save out about 1/4-cup of the kernels for garnishing the casserole at the end.
+It’s at this step I save out about 1/4 cup of the kernels for garnishing the casserole at the end.
 It just looks pretty!
+(Image 1)

-2: In a small bowl, lightly beat 4 large eggs.
-I like to take this time also to allow the sour cream to come up to room temperature and the 2 tablespoons of butter that I’ve melted to cool slightly.
+Step 2.
+In a small bowl, lightly beat 4 large eggs.
+I also like to take this time to allow the sour cream to come up to room temperature and the 2 tablespoons of butter that I’ve melted to cool slightly.
+(Image 2)

-3: Preheat oven to 350°F. Butter 9-inch souffle or 8 x 8-inch casserole dish using 1 tablespoon of the butter.
+Step 3.
+Preheat oven to 350°F. Butter a 9-inch souffle or 8 x 8-inch casserole dish using 1 tablespoon of the butter.
 This should be softened for easy greasing.
-Have at the ready a roasting pan large enough to fit the casserole dish for assembling a bain marie.
-Place a clean dish towel in the roasting pan and then the buttered baking dish.
+Have a roasting pan ready to fit the casserole dish for assembling a bain marie.
+Place a clean dish towel in the roasting pan and the buttered baking dish.
+(Image 3)

-4: Alternatively, butter 6 to 8 ramekins for individual corn puddings.
-Again, have at the ready a roasting pan large enough to fit all of the ramekins ensuring they will bake at least 1-inch apart.
+Step 4.
+Alternatively, use 6 to 8 buttered ramekins for individual corn puddings.
+Again, have at the ready a roasting pan large enough to fit all the ramekins, ensuring they will bake at least 1 inch apart.
 At this point, fill a kettle with water and bring it to a boil.
 Set all aside.
+(Image 4)

-3: In a large mixing bowl, combine 2 cups of corn kernels, a 15-ounce can of cream-style corn, 2 tablespoons of melted butter, the eggs, 3 tablespoons flour, a heaping tablespoonful of sour cream, 1/2 cup of whole milk, 2 to 3 tablespoons of granulated sugar, 1 teaspoon of Kosher salt, and a healthy pinch of black pepper.
+Step 5.
+In a large mixing bowl, combine 2 cups of corn kernels, a 15-ounce can of cream-style corn, 2 tablespoons of melted butter, the eggs, 3 tablespoons flour, a heaping tablespoonful of sour cream, 1/2 cup of whole milk, 2 to 3 tablespoons of granulated sugar, 1 teaspoon of Kosher salt, and a healthy pinch of black pepper.
+(Image 5)

-4: Use a spatula to fold everything together.
-I generally go with a textured pudding, however there is the option for a custard-like pudding, too.
+Step 6.
+Use a spatula to fold everything together.
+I generally go with a textured pudding (Image 6), however there is the option for a custard-like pudding, too.
 Optional Custard Style Pudding: add half of the mixture to a blender, and pulse until very smooth.
-Return to bowl with original mixture, and re-incorporate.
+Return to bowl with original mixture and re-incorporate.

-5. Load the corn mixture into the souffle, casserole, or ramekins.
+Step 7.
+Load the corn mixture into the souffle, casserole, or ramekins.
+(Image 7)

-6. Strictly optional, however if you desire to add additional ingredients from my list of variations above, do so now.
-Here I am adding a combination of chopped tomato, green onion, and fresh thyme leaves, about a tablespoon of each.
+Step 8.
+This is strictly optional; however, if you desire to add additional ingredients from my list of variations above, do so now.
+Here, I am adding a combination of chopped tomato, green onion, and fresh thyme leaves, about a tablespoon of each.
+(Image 8)

-7. I also add a dusting of paprika, Kosher salt, and more black pepper.
-Think color, texture, flavor.
+Step 9.
+I also add paprika, Kosher salt, and more black pepper.
+Think about color, texture, and flavor.
 Add what resonates with your eaters or opt to add nothing at all.
+(Image 9)

-8. Create the bain marie by pouring in enough boiling water to fill the roaster within 2-inches from the top(s) of the souffle/casserole/ramekins.
+Step 10.
+Create the bain marie by pouring enough boiling water to fill the roaster within 2 inches from the top(s) of the souffle/casserole/ramekins.
 Bake for 40 to 50 minutes.
-Casserole is fully cooked when custard is mostly set, and center is only somewhat jiggly.
+Casserole is fully cooked when the custard is mostly set, and the center is only somewhat jiggly.
+(Image 10)

-9. Once removed from the oven, allow the casserole to stand for 5 minutes before serving.
+Step 11.
+Once removed from the oven, allow the casserole to stand for 5 minutes before serving.
+(Image 11)

-10. Garnish with any kernels of corn you may have set aside, fresh herbs, or just the way it is!
+Step 12.
+Garnish with any kernels of corn you may have set aside, fresh herbs, or just the way it is!
+(Image 12)

 A white baking dish filled with a freshly baked corn pudding casserole.